Call us on

 jameson-distillery-midleton-cork-ireland

 For over 200 years Dublin was the home of Jameson, but in 1975 the whole operation moved to the green expanses of Midleton, in county Cork and today, every drop of Jameson is produced here.
 This new home provided the space needed, as well as proximity to barley farmers and freshwater in abundance, key ingredients in Jameson Whiskey!
-Visit the workplace of Jameson to see for yourself where it all happens.
-After you receive a hundred thousand welcomes, be guided around these amazing grounds where you will come face-to-face with the largest pot still in the world, see our new micro-distillery in action, experience our live maturation warehouse and much more.
-With so many things to see, do, taste and learn, there really is no time like the present to explore the past.
+Be guided around these amazing grounds where you will come face-to-face with the largest pot still in the world, see the micro-distillery in action, experience the live maturation warehouse and much more.

 colourful-houses-cobh-cork-ireland